geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Which echoing thro’ the gloomy caverns round,<br>
 To anxious Henry seem’d the thunder’s sound.

-“It grieves me much, my honour'd lord, to find
-That when our danger needs our soundest mind,
-The reverend Chrysos, who so long has shone

-" In council still the bulwark of our throne, 160

-" On whom all eyes in doubt and danger rest,

-" As their first hope, their latest, and their best,

-" As tho' o'erwhelm'd by this last blow of fate,

-" Now gives advice destructive to the state.

-" Tho' thus to differ from so great a sage
-" May seem presumption in my greener age,
-" Yet say, does niggard heaven alone bestow
-" Her richest gift on time's declining brow?
-" Does wisdom only then our acts advise,
-" When ebbing strength to work her will denies?
-170
-" Then would her sacred light in vain be given,
-" And vain the best, the noblest boon of heaven;
-" But oft we see, tho' strong in life's full day,
-" As fails the frame, the mental powers decay,
-" And in our king a shining proof we find
-" Of youth and strength, with early wisdom join'd.

-" Think not, my liege, that I presume to vie
-" With one thus singled by a nation's eye;
-" When age has ponder'd on a doubtful road,
-" Folly or youth the rightful path has show'd.
-180

-book ir.
-THE EARTH.
-59

-li But if experience weight can give, your ear

-" I boldly claim, as more expert in war.

-" In youth, the path of valour Chrysos tried,

-" But fate, to him, the victor's meed denied^

-" (So justly nature deals with all her train,

-" Each has his share, but none can all attain.)

-" Dejected then, he shunn'd the scenes of strife,

-" In courts and temples past his peaceful life;

-" While I, in every chance of warfare tried,

-" Have fought, unwearied, by my monarch's side, 190

-" And oft my buckler, from his threatened head

-" Has turn'd the dart, and foil'd the trenchant blade.

-" What! shall a monarch, by his troops ador'd, ^

-" Who burn for glory, and but wait his word \

-" From countless sheaths to draw th' impatient sword, J " Within his leaguered bulwarks tamely stay,
-" Content to keep the threat'ning hosts at bay,
-" And mar that junction which, if rightly shown,
-" Is less his foes' advantage than his own,
-" Till wearied, each shall quit our guarded plain, 200 " But watch the moment for a fresh campaign?
-" Long is the war our realms must yet endure,
-" The peace but short, inglorious, insecure.

-60 THE EARTH. book it,

-" But let them meet, where nature's interests jar,

-" A short alliance leads to deadlier war,

-" And mutual rage, distrust, and discontent,

-" Their force shall weaken, and their plans prevent:

-" If they delay the fight, our cause is won,

-" If they provoke it, need we wish to shun?

-u 'Tis for the coward, treacherous, cold, or weak, £10 " Of caution, danger, doubt, defence, to speak;
-" Lord of a thousand hosts, a thousand lands,
-" This bolder plan our martial prince demands,
-" This, while his prudence gives it strength and weight, il Shall add new glories to our prosperous state."
+“It grieves me much, my honour’d lord, to find<br>
+That when our danger needs our soundest mind,<br>
+The reverend Chrysos, who so long has shone<br>
+In council still the bulwark of our throne,<br>
+On whom all eyes in doubt and danger rest,<br>
+As their first hope, their latest, and their best,<br>
+As tho’ o’erwhelm’d by this last blow of fate,<br>
+Now gives advice destructive to the state.

+“Tho’ thus to differ from so great a sage<br>
+May seem presumption in my greener age,<br>
+Yet say, does niggard heaven alone bestow<br>
+Her richest gift on time’s declining brow?<br>
+Does wisdom only then our acts advise,<br>
+When ebbing strength to work her will denies?<br>
+Then would her sacred light in vain be given,<br>
+And vain the best, the noblest boon of heaven;<br>
+But oft we see, tho’ strong in life’s full day,<br>
+As fails the frame, the mental powers decay,<br>
+And in our king a shining proof we find<br>
+Of youth and strength, with early wisdom join’d.

+Think not, my liege, that I presume to vie<br>
+With one thus singled by a nation’s eye;<br>
+When age has ponder’d on a doubtful road,<br>
+Folly or youth the rightful path has show’d.<br>
+But if experience weight can give, your ear<br>
+I boldly claim, as more expert in war.<br>
+In youth, the path of valour Chrysos tried,<br>
+But fate, to him, the victor’s meed denied,<br>
+(So justly nature deals with all her train,<br>
+Each has his share, but none can all attain.)<br>
+Dejected then, he shunn’d the scenes of strife,<br>
+In courts and temples past his peaceful life;<br>
+While I, in every chance of warfare tried,<br>
+Have fought, unwearied, by my monarch’s side,<br>
+And oft my buckler, from his threatened head<br>
+Has turn’d the dart, and foil’d the trenchant blade.

+What! shall a monarch, by his troops ador’d,<br>
+Who burn for glory, and but wait his word<br>
+From countless sheaths to draw th’ impatient sword,<br>
+Within his leaguered bulwarks tamely stay,<br>
+Content to keep the threat’ning hosts at bay,<br>
+And mar that junction which, if rightly shown,<br>
+Is less his foes’ advantage than his own,<br>
+Till wearied, each shall quit our guarded plain,<br>
+But watch the moment for a fresh campaign?<br>
+Long is the war our realms must yet endure,<br>
+The peace but short, inglorious, insecure.<br>
+But let them meet, where nature’s interests jar,<br>
+A short alliance leads to deadlier war,<br>
+And mutual rage, distrust, and discontent,<br>
+Their force shall weaken, and their plans prevent:<br>
+If they delay the fight, our cause is won,<br>
+If they provoke it, need we wish to shun?

+“’Tis for the coward, treacherous, cold, or weak,
+Of caution, danger, doubt, defence, to speak;
+Lord of a thousand hosts, a thousand lands,
+This bolder plan our martial prince demands,
+This, while his prudence gives it strength and weight, il Shall add new glories to our prosperous state."

 He ceased: in evil hour the listening throng